lwmqn/smartobject/docs/resource_plan.md

 This kind of _Resource_ allows you to issue a procedure on the `so`, for example, ask your device to blink a LED for 10 times.
 You can define some useful and interesting remote procedure calls (RPCs) with executable _Resources_.

 To do so, give your _Resource_ an object with the `exec` method.
 In this case, the _Resource_ will be inherently an executable one, you will get an error and a special value of string `'_exec_'` when reading from or writing to it.
-This means that read and write methods are no use to an _executable Resource_ even if you do give an object with these two methods to the _Resource_.
+This means that read and write methods are ineffective to an _executable Resource_ even if you do give an object with these two methods to the _Resource_.

 If the _Resource_ is not an executable one, **smartoject** will respond a error and a special value of `'_unexecutable_'` passing to the second argument of `callback` when you trying to invoke it.